-We receive a large volume of repeat prescriptions every day and to process these safely we require two full working days' notice (excluding bank holidays and weekends) before their medication is required.
+We receive a large volume of repeat prescriptions every day and to process these safely we require two full working days' notice (excluding bank holidays and weekends).
 Prescriptions left after 10.00am on Friday may not be ready for collection until after 4.00pm on Tuesday.

 We encourage the use of online services to request repeat prescriptions.
 If you are not already registered for this service please refer to the information here.

 Repeat prescriptions can also be telephoned through our dedicated telephone line on 01706 397601 or 01706 397600 (option 1).
 Please note, this line is only available between 10am and 5pm Monday to Friday.
 Due to patient safety concerns the facility to leave a message has been withdrawn.

 Requests can also be made in writing, by ticking the items required on the repeat order form attached to the previous prescription and posted in the box at reception.
 If you enclose a stamped addressed envelope, we will post your prescription back to you, but please allow extra time for the postal service.
 Otherwise they can be collected during opening hours.

 Completed repeat order forms can also be sent via e-mail to firstname.lastname@example.org.
 This e-mail address is for prescription requests only.

 Repeat prescriptions can now be sent electronically to the pharmacy of your choice.
 Please speak to your pharmacy or a receptionist for further information.
 Please note that if you choose this option then all prescriptions will automatically be sent to your pharmacy.
 If you require a paper prescription please make this known when ordering.

 Online services are now available to book appointments, order repeat prescriptions and view aspects of your medical records.
 To register for this service you will need to provide two forms of I.D one photographic e.g. passport or driving licence and one proof of address e.g. bank statement or utility bill.